krazydanny/laravel-repository/README.md

 Repository Events
 -----------------

-An observer can also be attached to the repository...
+An observer can also be attached to the repository in order to listen some useful repository-level events.

 ```php
 app( UserRepository::class )->observe( new YourUserRepositoryObserver );

 ```

-...in order to listen some useful repository-level events.

 **Some use cases...**

-- Track the usage of our caching strategy in production environments and check if we've choose well :)
+- Monitor the usage of our caching strategy in production environments and check if it was our best choice :)
 -

 ### cacheHit

-Observing this event we can take action when model or query result are found in cache.
+Observing this event allows us to take action when model or query result are found in cache.

 ```php